mike-emmet/fillout-assignment/README.md

 ## Installation
 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Include the .env file.
+To configure the development environment, rename the .env.example file to .env.
-3. Start the server using `npm run dev`.
+4. Start the server using `npm run dev`.

 ## Folder Structure
 ```